hoidn/PtychoPINN/scripts/training/README.md

    ```
    python train.py --train_data_file /path/to/your/train_data.npz [--config /path/to/config.yaml]
    ```
-   Replace `/path/to/your/train_data.npz` with the actual path to your training data file.

-4. The script will load the data, preprocess it, and start training the model.
+   Note: The script supports both `--train_data_file` and the legacy `--train_data_file_path` arguments.

-5. During training, the script will display progress information, such as the current epoch, loss values, and metrics.

-6. After training, the script will save the trained model along with its associated files in the specified output directory.
+4. The script will:
+   - Load and validate the configuration
+   - Load the training data (and test data if specified)
+   - Run the CDI example
+   - Save the model and outputs
+   - Display progress information during training

+## Error Handling

+The script includes comprehensive error handling:
+- All exceptions during execution are caught and logged
+- Detailed error messages are written to both the debug log and console
+- The script will exit with an error status if any critical errors occur

 ## Output Structure

-The training script generates the following output files:
+The training script generates the following outputs:

 - Model artifacts saved to the specified output directory
 - Debug logs written to 'train_debug.log'
 - Console output showing training progress

-The output files are organized in the specified output directory.
-The exact structure and contents may vary depending on the configuration and training process.
+- Training results including:
+  - Reconstructed amplitude
+  - Reconstructed phase
+  - Additional training metrics and results

 ## Logging

-The script provides two levels of logging:
+The script implements a two-level logging system:
 - Debug information is written to 'train_debug.log'
 - Info level messages are displayed in the console

-This helps track both detailed debugging information and high-level progress during training.
+This dual logging system helps track both detailed debugging information and high-level progress during training.